youssefgaballa/Chess-App/README.md

 ACCESS_TOKEN_EXPIRES_IN=
 REFRESH_TOKEN_EXPIRES_IN=

+Three ports need to be exposed for the Backend, Frontend, and Socket.io server (which uses an HTTP server).
+All three should be different, and the "VITE_" prefixed version of the same port should match the non-prefixed version.
+The POSTGRES_HOST should match the postgres service name in the docker compose file.
+Currently the service name is postgres, so POSTGRES_HOST should be set to postgres.
+If you want a different POSTGRES_HOST name, you'd also need to change both occurences of the previous service name in the docker compose file.

 For the jwt token secrets, you can supply 64 random bytes in hexadecimal format
 You can create some on the command-line (with node.js) by running the following commands:
 \$ node
 \$ require('crypto').randomBytes(64).toString('hex')

+The "EXPIRES_IN" variables format is in vercel/ms:
+Example values: "2 days", "10 h", "40s", and 60.
+REFRESH_TOKEN_EXPIRES_IN should be longer than ACCESS_TOKEN_EXPIRES_IN.